 I’ve written about science for many audiences; from peer-reviewed academic papers to newspaper columns to technical reports advising policy, and everything in between.
-My award-winning writing style is clear and concise with a smattering of humour and relatability.
-I’ve also tackled science-adjacent topics, covering sexual harassment, parental leave, and much more.
+My award-winning writing style is clear and concise with a smattering of humour and relatability where appropriate.
+I’ve also tackled science-adjacent topics, covering parental leave, sexual harassment, and much more.

 Owing largely to my detail-oriented, meticulous nature, I’ve discovered a love of editing.
-I’ve honed my skills over the past three years by tutoring undergraduate and graduate students in all disciplines of science and engineering who need help structuring thesis chapters, copy-editing manuscripts, and improving their vocabularies.
+I’ve honed my skills over the past seven years by tutoring undergraduate and graduate students in all disciplines of science and engineering who need help structuring thesis chapters, copy-editing manuscripts, and improving their vocabularies.
 I’ve also peer-reviewed manuscripts for publication and edited and produced media content for a variety of organizations.
 If you’re in need of a careful proofreader or looking for more substantive editing, please contact me for a quote.

 I’ve had the opportunity to foster scientific understanding in students from a variety of audiences.
 I’ve developed and taught curriculum-based lessons to senior elementary and high school students with ScienceQuest and to junior elementary students with Ducks Unlimited and Falls Brook Centre.
 At the university level, I’ve delivered several guest lectures and taught undergraduate classes as a teaching assistant, administering examinations and assessing students’ understanding through written assignments.
 Outside the classroom, I’ve supervised four graduate and senior undergraduate research students and eight summer and work-study assistants, and adjudicated CWSF-registered science fairs at the local and national level.

 You can check out my resumé for a full record of my science communication activities.